Life Staff Abilities and Skill Trees for New World

 Savvvo is a New World Aeternum content creator with over 5,000 hours of gameplay.
 He specializes in developing leveling and gold-making guides, PvP builds, and discovering fun, new ways to enhance your New World experience.
 If you can not find him in Aeternum, he is probably somewhere on YouTube.

-- The Siege of Sulfur Event is Returning to New World: Aeternum
+- The End of New World: Aeternum